Community Documentation

 What happens when a password is changed on one site, will it be changed on the other sites?

-Logins are handled by the master site only, there is only one password.
+Logins are handled by the master site only; there is only one password.
 Because authentication on slave sites is forwarded to the master site, slave site account passwords are randomized by Drupal.

 How does Bakery handle sessions?
-If you log out from one sub-domain are you logged out of all sub-domains?
+If you log out from one sub-domain, are you logged out of all sub-domains?

 Yes, logging out from any part of the shared Bakery login sites will log a user out from all.

-Can I convert my site to Bakery from another SSO method?
 Maybe.
-If you are using the standard multisite architecture with an independent, shared user database, see the article written about how to convert it to Bakery (http://drupal.org/node/962932).
+If you are using the standard multisite architecture with an independent, shared user database, see How to convert a multisite Drupal site to a Bakery SSO site.

 What is "master" and "slave" about?